stacks-network/docs/docs/glossary/index.md

 #### crypto-asset

-A digital asset which utilises cryptography, peer-to-peer networking and a public ledger to regulate the creation of new units, verify transactions and secure the transactions without the intervention of any middleman.
+A digital asset which utilizes cryptography, peer-to-peer networking and a public ledger to regulate the creation of new units, verify transactions and secure the transactions without the intervention of any middleman.

 #### cryptography

-The practise and study of encryption and decryption - encoding data so that it can only be decoded by specific individuals.
-A system for encrypting and decrypting data is a cryptosystem.
+The practice and study of encryption and decryption - encoding data so that it can only be decoded by specific individuals.
+A system for encrypting and decrypting data is a cryptographic system.

 #### DAO